Techie-tonia/alx-system_engineering-devops/README.md

-This is a repository for ALX shell basics project
+This is the readme content for shell permissions project